surdebmalya/CollegeBazar/README.md

 This is an ecommerce project made specifically for students staying on hostel where seniors can sell their products to their juniors at cheaper price.

-Mainly the project is built on the python based framework django and some html,css
+Mainly the project is built on the python based framework django and some html,css.

 ## Guidelines to use